What does ‘defund the police’ mean, and what would it look like in Philly?

 “George Floyd’s violent death was a breaking point — an all-too-familiar reminder that for black people law enforcement doesn’t protect or save our lives,” Black Lives Matter wrote on its #DefundThePolice page.
 “We demand investment in our communities and the resources to ensure black people not only survive, but thrive.”

-Some are: Los Angeles, Mayor Eric Garcetti recently agreed to slash between $100 million and $150 million from proposed police funding, and New York City, where Mayor Bill de Blasio announced plans to move some police funding to youth and social services.
+Some are: Los Angeles Mayor Eric Garcetti recently agreed to slash between $100 million and $150 million from proposed police funding, and New York City Mayor Bill de Blasio announced plans to move some police funding to youth and social services.

-In Portland, Ore., police officers will no longer serve in high schools.
-And in April, the mayor of Chicago gave $7.5 million to local groups working to reduce violence.
+In April, the mayor of Chicago gave $7.5 million to local groups working to reduce violence.
+And in June, Portland, Ore. announced police officers will no longer serve in high schools.

-Few Philly activists expect a response like Minneapolis, where city council vowed to disband the police force, whose officers were responsible for the death of George Floyd.
-Minneapolis has not yet addressed what a new law enforcement system may look like.
+Few Philly activists expect a response like Minneapolis, where city council vowed to disband the police force, whose officers were responsible for the death of George Floyd, proposing to replace it with a Department of Community Safety and Violence Prevention.
+It’s now under review by the Minneapolis Charter Commission. a state agency that exercises primary oversight of the city charter.

 But just over the river, Camden shows what can happen when a city dismantles its police force and starts over.
 In 2013, a county-run police force was created, training new officers in deescalation tactics and community policing.
 And since then, violent crime has dropped.
 That’s not to say Camden’s system can’t be improved.
 There was minimal public input, which advocates say isessential for dissolving trust issues.
 The county police force also remains whiter than the city it serves.